Grille/SyneticConverter/README.md

 - Utils for content creation: like chunk calculation, and may some other things.
 - An simple ray-racer for backed lights.

+### Credits
+- Krom for the original tool suite
+- Silent